moleculer-framework/protocol/4.0/PROTOCOL.md

 ### Ping-pong

-When you call the `broker.ping` method, the broker sends a `PING` packet to the targetted node.
+When you call the `broker.ping` method, the broker sends a `PING` packet to the targeted node.
 If node is not defined, it sends to all nodes.
 If the client receives the `PING` packet, sends back a `PONG` response packet.
 If it receives, broker broadcasts a local `$node.pong` event to the local services.
 ![](http://moleculer.services/images/protocol-v2/moleculer_protocol_pong.png)

 ### Disconnect